doherty100/azuresandbox/terraform-azurerm-vnet-app/README.md

 ## Before you start

-The following samples must be deployed first before starting:
+The following configurations must be deployed first before starting:

 * [terraform-azurerm-vnet-shared](../terraform-azurerm-vnet-shared)

 ## Getting started

-This section describes how to provision this sample using default settings.
+This section describes how to provision this configuration using default settings.

 * Change the working directory to `~/azurequickstarts/terraform-azurerm-vnet-app`.
 * Run `./bootstrap.sh` using the default settings or your own custom settings.